Martha Crone begins her 23rd year as Garden Curator in the 49th year of the Garden.

 Indigo Bunting, Black-capped Chickadee, White-breasted Nuthatch, Catbird, Robin, Brown Thrasher, House Wren, Blue Jay, Wood Pewee, Phoebe, Crested Flycatcher, Downy Woodpecker, Hairy Woodpecker, Pileated Woodpecker, Flicker, Ruby-throated Hummingbird, Barred Owl, Broad-winged Hawk, Ring-necked Pheasant, Red-eyed Vireo, Yellow Warbler, Northern Yellow-throat, Baltimore Oriole, Cardinal, Field Sparrow, Eastern Green Heron, Wood Duck and Goldfinch.

 The Blue-gray Gnatcatcher was again seen adjacent to the garden where it nested some years ago.
 It had not been noted in this locality for many years.
-Her first report about the bird occurred in 1939.
-It appeared again in her 1942 diary notes.
+Lulu May Aler wrote that the bird first appeared in the area in 1936; then in 1939 it was seen in the Garden area and it appeared again in Martha’s 1942 and 1943 diary notes.

 Martha added one new species in the Summer: Asclepias viridiflora, Green Milkweed, Native, from the Kasota prairie.

-IN the Friends’ Newsletter (Vol. 3 No. 4, October 1955), Editor Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on Sept.
+In the Fall Newsletter (Vol. 3 No. 4, October 1955), Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on Sept.
 8th, a week earlier than average.

 The most unusual plant she obtained in the Fall was: